-A Confirmation of Booking will be dispatched when DCC have received from the holidaymaker the deposit for the holiday and the holiday cancellation insurance premium together with the completed Booking Form.
+A Confirmation of Booking will be dispatched when DCC have received from the holidaymaker the deposit for the holiday, the booking fee and a completed Booking Form.

 Payment of the balance of the total holiday cost is required eight weeks before the start of the holiday.
 DCC reserve the right to cancel the holiday where full payment has not been received by that date.